danielgaskell/scc/doc/network.md

              unsigned char bodyonly);
 ```

-Executes a complete HTTP GET request, downloading whatever content is returned from the URL `url` into the buffer at the address `dest`, which should be in the **data** or **transfer** segment.
+Executes a complete HTTP GET request, downloading whatever content is returned from the URL `url` into the buffer at the address `dest`.
 A maximum of `maxlen` characters will be written, discarding any extra.
 If `bodyonly` is nonzero, the HTTP headers will be stripped from the response, leaving only the response data.
 (Note that `maxlen` initially includes the space required to retrieve the headers, so when `bodyonly` is nonzero, the final length of the retrieved response may be less than `maxlen`.)

 `headers` can be optionally used to specify additional HTTP header requests in the outgoing request (use 0 for no custom headers).
 Each custom header line should be followed by the HTTP-standard line break `\r\n` (even the last one):